 Related: Aluminum Vs. Stainless Steel Cookware- What’s The Difference?

 While much of the problematic cookware was made in developing nations through artisan methods that may have used contaminated salvaged aluminum, some of the crock pots and pressure cookers studied were commercially available in the US.
-There have also been recent concerns about lead contamination in aluminum attachments for KitchenAid stand mixers.

 Aluminum and Alzheimer’s Disease

 Does cooking with aluminum really increase your risk for Alzheimer’s?
 Unfortunately, the jury is still out on this question.
 Many researchers believe that, since 95-99.9% of ingested aluminum is eliminated, the amount of aluminum found in the brain of some Alzheimer’s patients simply can’t come through dietary intake alone.
-However, other research indicates that even a tiny amount of aluminum passing through brain barriers increases one’s risk for Alzheimer’s disease.

 So, although researchers have not reached a consensus regarding the role of aluminum in Alzheimer’s, most agree that you should minimize your exposure as much as possible.